If You’re In A Car Accident, Don’t Panic: Make sure everyone is safe, and then make sure to avoid these 10 common mistakes.

 A fast settlement isn’t a full settlement.
 Don’t make the mistake of accepting less money than you deserve.

 Don’t settle fast for less

-Once you settle‚ you can’t reopen your case.
+Once you settle, you can’t reopen your case.
 Not if your injuries are more serious than you realized.
 Not if your recovery takes longer than expected.
 When your case is closed, it’s closed for good.

-Our injury lawyers know how an accident can cause a financial hardship.
-But there are other ways to deal with these struggles besides agreeing to a low settlement just so you can get the money sooner.
+Our injury lawyers know how an accident can cause financial hardship.
+But there are other ways to deal with these struggles besides agreeing to a low settlement so that you can get the money sooner.
 You might be surprised at all the ways an attorney can help you with that.